-Goswami’s teams have been particularly successful in the last decade.
-The Lions have won over 80 percent of their dual matches over the past five years, and just under 80 percent of their Ivy League matches.
-Goswami has had 12 players go from Columbia to the professional tour, including Jeff Chiang, the 1990 Collegiate Senior Player of the Year, Phil Williamson, the 1987 EITA Player of the Year, and Rob Kresberg, who went on to become the women’s tennis coach at Columbia.
-He also has seen 31 of his student-athletes named first team All-Ivy League in singles during his tenure.
+Goswami has had over 15 players go from Columbia to the professional tour, including Jeff Chiang, the 1990 Collegiate Senior Player of the Year, Williamson, the 1987 EITA Player of the Year, and Rob Kresberg, who went on to become the women’s tennis coach at Columbia from 1994-2007.

 A former touring pro, Goswami succeeded another ex-touring pro, Paul Gerken, in 1982.
 He was a member of the Indian Davis Cup squad in 1974-75 and won the Indian National Singles title in 1979 and the Doubles title in 1978.

 A native of Assam, in the foothills of the Himalayas, Goswami earned a bachelor’s degree in business from St. Xavier’s College of Calcutta University in 1973 and competed for St. Xavier’s in tennis from 1970-73.

 After leaving the tour, Goswami became a club professional and served as the director of tennis at the Westchester Country Club in Rye, New York from 1977-2012.
 Goswami and his wife, Anne, reside in South Salem, New York.
 Their son, Blaise, is a graduate of Princeton University and their daughter, Linnae, a graduate of Columbia College, is a former captain of the Lions’ women’s tennis team.

 3 – All Americans (Jeff Chiang – 1990; Winston Lin – 2014-15)